jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

 ::::

-## AI-Assisted Development in 2025
+## AI-assisted development in 2025

 If you haven't used AI-assisted development tools yet, you're about to experience a significant shift in how you write code.
 AI coding assistants can help you explore APIs, generate boilerplate, debug errors, and iterate on features much faster than traditional workflows.